altMITgcm/MITgcm/doc/contributing/contributing.rst

     % git push -u origin newfeature

 **7.** On GitHub, go to your fork and hit the pull request (PR) button, and wait for the MITgcm head developers to review your proposed changes.
-You may get additional questions or requests before your changes are accepted into the primary MITgcm source code.
+In general the MITgcm code reviewers try to respond to a new PR within a week.
+A response may accept the changes, or may request edits and changes.
+Occasionally the review team will reject changes that are not sufficiently aligned with and do not fit with the code structure.
+The review team is always happy to discuss their decisions, but wants to avoid people investing extensive effort in code that has a fundamental design flaw.
+The current review team is Jean-Michel Campin, Ed Doddridge, Chris Hill and Oliver Jahn.

-If you want to update your code branch before submitting a PR (or any point in development), follow the following recipe.
+If you want to update your code branch before submitting a PR (or any point in development), follow the recipe below.
 It will ensure that your GitHub repo stays up to date with the main repository.
 Note again that your edits should always be to a development branch (here, ``newfeature``), not the master branch.

 ::